jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_working_with_formulas_syntax.rs - Demonstrates some common formula
   syntax errors.

+* doc_worksheet_autofilter.rs - Demonstrates setting a simple autofilter in
+  a worksheet.

 * doc_worksheet_insert_image_with_offset.rs - This example shows how to add
   an image to a worksheet at an offset within the cell.